Dissident Cuban blogger gets warm reception from Miami exiles

 Sanchez compared Cuba to Germany before the Berlin Wall was brought down in 1990.
 Unlike the Berlin wall, Cuba’s was “not made of concrete but of lies,” she said, to another standing ovation.

-Despite her sharp attacks on Cuba’s one-party rule, she plans to return to Cuba in May where she said she hopes to dedicate the rest of her life to practicing and teaching journalism.

-Sanchez defended her highly publicized criticism of the longstanding U.S. economic embargo against Cuba, saying it provided the Cuban government with an excuse for tough living conditions on the island under communist rule.
+Sanchez defended her highly publicized criticism of the longstanding U.S. economic embargo against Cuba, saying it provided the Cuban government with a convenient excuse for tough living conditions on the island under communist rule.

 “There are much more important things (than the embargo),” she said.
 “The (Cuban) government has exaggerated its importance,” she added, saying different opinions about the embargo among opponents of the Cuban government were not a reason for division.